Metronidazole for bacterial infections

 Other side-effects you need to know about

-- Your child may have diarrhoea, stomach pains, feel sick or be sick (vomit) when they first start to take metronidazole.
-The box overleaf gives advice on what to do.
+Your child may have diarrhoea, stomach pains, feel sick or be sick (vomit) when they first start to take metronidazole.
+See the box on antibiotics below for advice on what to do.

-- Your child’s tongue may feel furry to them.
-Sucking or chewing a piece of fruit or a sweet may help.
+Your child’s tongue may feel furry to them.
+Sucking or chewing a sweet may help.
 Your child may also get mouth ulcers.
 If this occurs contact your doctor.

-- Your child may have a metallic or bitter taste in their mouth.
-Eating citrus fruits or taking sips of water may help.
+Your child may experience a metallic or bitter taste in their mouth.
+Eating citrus fruits (e.g. oranges) or sipping water may help.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Metronidazole should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving metronidazole.
+- Metronidazole should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Metronidazole .

 Is there anything else I need to know about this medicine?